 Another thing that makes these groups so great is that solo travellers can post if anything goes wrong and receive love, advice and support in response.
 I’ve seen solo female travellers post about being sexually assaulted and within minutes, local girls from the area have been offering to meet up to console them and help them to file a police report etc. They really are fantastic resources to have as a solo traveller, even if you’re not trying to meet people while travelling!

 No, I don’t mean go back to school, I mean learn something fun or unusual while you’re travelling!
-Whether you’re into cooking, yoga, surfing or salsa dancing, every country has a tonne of classes perfect for solo travellers who are interesting in making friends while travelling and picking up a new skill at the same time!
+Whether you’re into cooking, yoga, surfing or salsa dancing, every country has a tonne of classes perfect for solo travellers who want to meet people while travelling and picking up a new skill at the same time!

 Workaway is a website that facilitates volunteer work by putting travellers in contact with people from around the world who need help running their various businesses in exchange for free food and accommodation.
-Whether it’s helping out in an animal sanctuary, renovating a house or helping someone’s kids with their English, there will be something to suit your interests and skillset on Workaway.
+Whether it’s helping out in an animal sanctuary, renovating a house or working in a hostel, there will be something to suit your interests and skillset on Workaway.

-While Workaway’s primary purpose is of course to allow travellers to find volunteer work, it’s also a great way to connect with local people and ensure that you will never be on your own!
+While Workaway’s primary purpose is to allow travellers to find volunteer work, it’s also a great way to connect with local people, meet travellers and ensure that you will never be on your own!

-I’ve used the Couchsurfing Hangouts a couple of times to meet people when my hostels weren’t too lively and I’ve ended up meeting some super interesting people!
+I’ve used the Couchsurfing Hangouts a couple of times to meet people while travelling and I’ve ended up meeting some super interesting people!
 The really good thing about CouchSurfing is that there is a reference system, meaning you can look at someone’s profile and see what other people have had to say about them.
-This is a really great way of making friends while travelling but safeguarding yourself at the same time.
+This is a really great way to meet solo travellers while safeguarding yourself at the same time.